108th Motor Rifle Division: Invasion of Afghanistan

 In December 1979, the division, as part of the 40th Army, was part of the Soviet Union invasion of Afghanistan.
-On December 13, 1979, the whole division was brought to full combat preparedness after years of cadre status.
-On December 24, the Minister of Defense signed a directive for the entry of Soviet troops in Afghanistan.
+On 13 December 1979, the whole division was brought to full combat preparedness after years of cadre status.
+On 24 December, the Minister of Defence signed a directive for the entry of Soviet troops into Afghanistan.
 The 781st Independent Reconnaissance Battalion became the first unit of the Soviet Ground Forces to cross into Afghanistan.
 At the same time, military transport planes carrying the 103rd Guards Airborne Division also crossed the border.
-On December 27, advance units of the 108th MRD entered Kabul to strengthen the protection of military administrative buildings.
-By mid-January 1980 the invasion of the 40th Army into Afghanistan was largely complete.
+On 27 December, advance units of the 108th MRD entered Kabul to strengthen the protection of military administrative buildings.
+By mid-January 1980, the invasion of the 40th Army into Afghanistan was largely complete.
 The divisional headquarters was established at Khair Khana camp to the northwest of Kabul, on the road to Bagram airfield.

-From 1980 to 1989 the division carried out tasks to ensure the safety of convoys along the Doshi-Kabul and Kabul-Jalalabad routes, and the protection of key facilities (Bagram airfield, grain elevators, fuel and lubricant supply depots, a power station in Kabul, a dam and hydroelectric power station site in Surubi, etc.)
+From 1980 to 1989, the division carried out tasks to ensure the safety of convoys along the Doshi-Kabul and Kabul-Jalalabad routes, and the protection of key facilities (Bagram airfield, grain elevators, fuel and lubricant supply depots, a power station in Kabul, a dam, and a hydroelectric power station site in Surubi, etc.)

 The division's operations in Afghanistan can be divided into four stages: